HoutanGh/acupuncture_clinic_website/README.md

 - Single-page site with sections: Welcome, About Me, About Acupuncture, Treated Conditions, Prices, Location, Contact.
 - Clean, accessible layout with mobile-first responsiveness and a night mode toggle.
-- Contact form for patient enquiries posts to a FastAPI endpoint; the backend sends an email to the clinic.
+- Contact form: in production, posts to Formspree (no backend required).
+The FastAPI endpoint remains available for local development/testing of the email flow.

 ## Architecture